-Please note: the Access Control Tool and York Extra have staff and student groups already set up, eg all Biology staff, or all Maths first years.
+Please note: the Access Control Tool has staff and student groups already set up, eg all Biology staff, or all Maths first years.
 The Custom Groups Tool is designed for more tailored access, or for where a group isn't managed centrally.

 The University's Marketing team have provided instructions for using the Custom Groups Tool as part of their "Limiting who can see a web page" guide:

 If you can't log in to the Custom Groups Tool, it may be that you're using an account that doesn't have access.
 See the Eligibility section of the Overview tab for more information.

 If you're having problems setting up access control within the Web CMS, contact Marketing.

 Library & IT Help Desk

 If you're having problems using the Custom Groups Tool, get in touch with the IT Support.